drbean/edit/steve/inclass.md

 Take note of the teacher's grading system.
 The exams may be worth a smaller percentage of the grade than the essays written for homework.

+If there are two essays, better than writing a great first essay and not writing a second essay at all is writing a so-so first one and a so-so second one.

+If there is no second essay, the maximum points for it can only be zero, for an

+	average grade of 100 percent + 0 percent = 50 percent,

+put probably less than 50 percent.
+If there are two so-so essays, the grade would be something like

+	the average of 60 percent + 60 percent = 60 percent,

+which is better than 50 percent.